Skip to content

 Documentation

-Quorum is a GitHub App that reviews pull requests with configurable AI reviewers through OpenRouter.
-This page reflects the launch product surface: GitHub reviews, configurable agents, model choice, BYOK, cost visibility, team controls, and self-deploy basics.
+PR Quorum is a GitHub App that reviews pull requests with configurable AI reviewers through OpenRouter.
+Start with the default panel, then tighten noise, model routing, BYOK, team controls, and self-deploy settings as your repos get serious.

 Quick Start